superstreamlabs/memphis.go/README.md

 // Handle err
 ```

-Every time the consumer polls, the consumer will try to take BatchSize number of elements from the station.
+Every time the consumer pulls from the station, the consumer will try to take BatchSize number of elements from the station.
 However, sometimes there are not enough messages in the station for the consumer to consume a full batch.
 In this case, the consumer will continue to wait until either BatchSize messages are gathered or the time in milliseconds specified by BatchMaxWaitTime is reached.

-Here is an example of a consumer that will try to poll 100 messages every 10 seconds while waiting up to 15 seconds for all messages to reach the consumer.
+Here is an example of a consumer that will try to pull 100 messages every 10 seconds while waiting up to 15 seconds for all messages to reach the consumer.

 ```go
 conn, err := memphis.Connect("localhost", "root", memphis.Password("memphis"))